ernestas/SICP-study/lessons_learned/4-Metalinguistic_Abstraction.md

 The most fundamental idea in programming: **The evaluator, which determines the meaning of expressions in a programming language, is just another program.**

+The technology for coping with large-scale computer systems merges with the technology for building new computer languages, and _computer science_ itself becomes no more (and no less) than the discipline of constructing appropriate descriptive languages.

 ## 4.1 The Metacircular Evaluator

 An **evaluator** that is written in the same language that it evaluates is said